RetroPie/RetroPie-Docs/docs/Manual-Installation.md

 RetroPie can also be installed on most debian based distros, a guide for installing RetroPie on Ubuntu on a PC can be found [here](Debian)

-The RetroPie SD image is built on top of Raspbian lite (Raspbian without the PIXEL desktop environment) RetroPie can also be installed on top of the full Raspbian but you can't run Retropie and PIXEL at the same time, you will need to logout of the PIXEL desktop environment in order to run emulationstation and the emulators RetroPie installs.
+The RetroPie SD image is built on top of Raspberry Pi OS Lite (without the PIXEL desktop environment), RetroPie can also be installed on top of the full Raspberry Pi OS but you can't run Retropie and PIXEL at the same time, you will need to logout of the PIXEL desktop environment in order to run emulationstation and the emulators RetroPie installs.

-You can download a fresh Raspbian Image from [here](http://www.raspberrypi.org/downloads).
-The Raspbian image can be installed the same way as the RetroPie image as described [here](First-Installation)).
+You can download a fresh Raspberry Pi OS image from [here](http://www.raspberrypi.org/downloads).
+The image can be installed the same way as the RetroPie image as described [here](First-Installation)).

-Raspbian now automatically expands the filesystem so that step is no longer necessary.

 You can check your free disk space with
 ```